locka99/cpp-to-rust-book/features_of_rust/error_handling.md

 ## Rust

-Rust provides two enumeration types called `Result` and `Option` that allow functions to propagate any errors to their caller.
-The intention is that there are no magic numbers that a function may return become part of the function signature.
+Rust provides two enumeration types called `Result` and `Option` that allow functions to propagate results to their caller.
+The intention is that there are no magic numbers that indicate an error - you either get something or you explicitly get an error / nothing.

 It also provides a `panic!()` macro that you can use for unexpected state and other failings in your code.
-A panic is similar to an exception except there are limits on how you can catch it.
+A panic is similar to an exception except there are limits on if you can catch it.

+So the normal order of things is:

+1. Functions provide a return type which indicates to the caller the success / failure.
+2. The caller can propagate the result up the call chain to its caller and so on.
+3. For extreme unrecoverable errors there is a panic option.

 ### Result<T, E>